Helena Rubinstein: Early life

-Rubinstein was the eldest of eight daughters born to Polish Jews, "Augusta" Gitte (Gitel) Shaindel Rubinstein née Silberfeld and Naftoli Hertz "Horace" Rubinstein.
-Her father was a shopkeeper in Kraków, Lesser Poland, which was then occupied by Austria-Hungary following the partitions of Poland in the late 18th century.
-The existentialist philosopher Martin Buber was her cousin.
-She was also the cousin of Ruth Rappaport's mother.
+Rubinstein was the eldest of eight daughters born to Polish Jews, Gitel Scheindel "Augusta" Rubinstein née Silberfeld and Naftali Herz "Horace" Rubinstein, a shopkeeper in Kraków, Lesser Poland.
+Helena was born into the Kazimierz district of Kraków, then part of Austria-Hungary following the partitions of Poland.
+She was the cousin of the existentialist philosopher Martin Buber and of Ruth Rappaport's mother.

 Move to Australia

-After refusing an arranged marriage, Rubinstein emigrated from Poland to Australia in 1896, with no money and little command of the English language.
-Her stylish clothes and milky complexion did not pass unnoticed among the town's ladies, however, and she soon found enthusiastic buyers for the jars of beauty cream in her luggage.
+Rubinstein emigrated with no financial security and little command of the English language from Poland to Australia in 1896 after declining an arranged marriage.
+She found accommodation with her uncle in Coleraine, in the Western Victoria region, an area with sheep-farming industry that produced lanolin, one of the ingredients of the face creams she had brought with her from Poland.
+She developed the idea to use lavender, pine bark, and water lilies to mask the lanolin's pungent odor in the creams she began to produce herself.
+Rubinstein experimented with her stylish clothes and milky complexion, which did not pass unnoticed among the town's ladies; however, she soon found enthusiastic buyers for the jars of beauty cream in her luggage.
 She spotted a market where she began to make her own.
 A key ingredient of the cream, lanolin, was readily at hand.